Hiking Calories Burned Calculator

 How many calories does hiking burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 218 calories during 30 minutes of hiking.
-This is based on a MET value of 6.
+A person weighing 160 lbs (73 kg) burns approximately 171 calories during 30 minutes of hiking.
+This is based on a MET value of 4.5 for easy trail hiking.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of hiking?

-The MET (Metabolic Equivalent of Task) value for hiking is 6.
-This means hiking burns 6 times more energy than sitting at rest.
+The default MET (Metabolic Equivalent of Task) value for hiking is 6, while the selected training style uses MET 4.5.
+This means easy trail hiking burns 4.5 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is hiking good for weight loss?